ebeneditos/telegram.bot/docs/index.md

 ```

 The goal is to have this function called every time the Bot receives a Telegram message that contains the `/start` command.
-To accomplish that, you can use a `CommandHandler` (one of the provided `Handler` subclasses) and register it in the dispatcher:
+To accomplish that, you can use a `CommandHandler` (one of the provided `Handler` sub-classes) and register it in the dispatcher:

 ```r
 start_handler <- CommandHandler('start', start)